EgonOlsen71/petsciiator/README.md

 **/platform=<C64|264>** - specifies the target platform, default is C64.
 The 264 platform (C16/C116/Plus4) offers more colors.

-**/dither=<0-100>** - dithering strength for the koala painter conversion.
+**/dither=<0-100>** - dithering strength for the koala painter and hires conversion.
 This has no influence on the PETSCII conversion.

 # /colormapper and /background explained